CitrusTV: News

 In the spring of 2023, an economic news show Market Shares was introduced, covering the stock market and major events in finance and business.

+In the fall of 2025, CitrusTV Investigates was introduced.
+The show is series of pre-taped investigative news specials focused on issues impacting both the Syracuse community and university.
+The pilot was released in November 2025, with regular production beginning in spring 2026.

 Operations

 The Operations Department keeps the station equipment and facilities in order, takes care of repairs, and requests the purchase of new equipment.
 Operations oversees all engineering and computer/networking functions of CitrusTV.

 Sports

 The CitrusTV studio during a taping of a sports show during the fall 2008 semester.

 The CitrusTV Sports Department covers all SU athletics with five regular shows.
 On the Bench is a weekly sports-themed newscast, modeled after ESPN's SportsCenter.
 It is the longest-running collegiate sports program in the country and was founded by current CBS College Sports Announcer Dave Ryan.
 Cuse Countdown is a pre-game show for football, men's basketball, and men's lacrosse.
 Cuse Countdown and On the Bench both air on Spectrum Sports and the Orange Television Network.
 The relationship with Time Warner Cable (now Charter Spectrum) began in 2004.
 In 2005, Orange Press Pass was introduced, and is the only live post-game show in Syracuse, N.Y. for the major sports.
 In 2018, the sports department added No Pulp to its lineup.
 The program functions as a debate show and focuses on NCAA teams and storylines outside of Syracuse University.

 In 2002, On The Bench aired its first remote preview show from the Carrier Dome focused on lacrosse.
 The show has become a station staple along with the Men's Basketball Preview Show, which began in 2003.

 The Sports Department used to collaborate with the Orange Television Network and SU Athletics to produce live play-by-play shows of non-revenue athletic events on a show called SUper Sports.

 In 2004 and in 2005, the sports department won three student Emmys.

 In 2009 both On the Bench and Cuse Countdown were nominated and in the final "Blue Ribbon" round of the College Television Awards (the "College Emmys"), run by the Academy of Television Arts and Sciences.

 The Sports Department sends student reporters to every home and away Syracuse Men's football, basketball, and lacrosse game.
 This included extensive coverage of the Orange's run to 2016 Final Four.